bridgerust/bridgerust/docs/migration_qdrant.md

-# Migrating from Qdrant Client to Kabod
+# Migrating from Qdrant Client to Embex

-Kabod provides a higher-level abstraction while maintaining Qdrant's performance.
-This guide helps you migrate your existing Qdrant code to Kabod.
+Embex provides a higher-level abstraction while maintaining Qdrant's performance.
+This guide helps you migrate your existing Qdrant code to Embex.

 ## Table of Contents